z3i/gutenberg/README.md

 #### `context.rb`

-Use `context.rb` if you need some advanced features, like putting your gem’s last version in a constant,
+Use `context.rb` if you need some advanced features, like putting your gem’s last version into a constant,
-putting your program’s help message inside of README, and so on.
+putting your program’s help message inside README, and so on.
 Get used to this DSL:

 ```ruby
 Gutenberg.new do